chienleow/chienleow.github.io/_posts/2020-05-10-e-commerce_cli_project.markdown

 ![](https://media.giphy.com/media/WAazKNEk4s0Ug/giphy.gif)
 * Make this app your own, have some fun with it, I feel empowered when I got to customize my very own app
 * I used the [colorize](http://rubygems.org/gems/colorize/versions/0.8.1) gem, not only it helps readability, I had lots of fun adding colors to the lines I display to my user, think about user experience

+A little backstory about my CLI app.
+When I was brainstorming ideas for my first ever coding project, I thought why not create something that I am passionate about?
+So I can talk about it during my interviews.
+With my previous experience in the e-commerce industry, I am aware of the reality that e-commerce is growing rapidly in the past few years and will continue developing.
+I am keen to provide an e-commerce app for eBay with easy navigation and reliable information that will benefit the e-commerce sellers especially small business owners.

 Last but not least, I couldn't be more thankful for the instructors and the fellow Flatiron students, I wouldn't survive till my first project without the kindness and patience of your guidance and advice. :)